-During your dogs hospitalised period they will be cared for by a dedicated patient care team who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your dogs clinical and emotional needs are met.
-Because your dog is hospitalised for a number of weeks following surgery the patient care team make sure your dog feels at home and treat them just as if your dog belonged to them with the love and affection they desire and deserve.
+During your dog’s hospitalised period they will be cared for by a dedicated patient care team who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all their clinical and emotional needs are met.
+Because your dog is hospitalised for a number of weeks following surgery, the patient care team make sure your dog feels at home and treat them just as if your dog belonged to them with the love and affection they desire and deserve.

 There is not enough data beyond 5 years of follow up to provide a definitive answer to this question.
 In humans, total knee replacement implants are expected to last more than 15 years.
 Implant survival depends on the long-term stability of the implant, maintenance of a smooth articulation between the components, and the patient activity level.
 We expect that the implants will survive for the lifetime of the patient.

 Are there reasons why my dog shouldn’t have total knee replacement surgery?